oracle/coherence-operator/docs/samples/operator/rolling-upgrade/README.md

    ["key-1", "value-1"]
    ["key-2", "value-2"]
    ```

-   Keep CohQL open while you continue.

-1. Upgrade the server to rolling-upgrade-sample:2.0.0 image
+1. Upgrade the server to `rolling-upgrade-sample:2.0.0` image.

-   Issue the following to upgrade to version 2.0.0 of the image.
+   Use the following arguments to upgrade to version 2.0.0 of the image:

-   * `--reuse-values` - specifies to re-use all previous values associated with the release
+   * `--reuse-values` - specifies to reuse all previous values associated with the release

    * `--set userArtifacts.image=rolling-upgrade-sample:2.0.0` - the new artifact version

    ```bash